How To Configure Logging and Log Rotation in Nginx on an Ubuntu VPS

 sudo nginx -t

-• If the configuration test is successful, you will see a message like syntax is okay and test is successful.
+- If the configuration test is successful, you will see a message like

 sudo systemctl restart nginx